Drift vs Shift: Decoupling Trends and Changepoint Analysis: Global Land Surface Air Temperature Anomaly

-For an illustrative application we consider monthly global land surface air temperature from 1880 to 2018.
-The data is made available on National Aeronautics and Space Administration website (\url{https://data.giss.nasa.gov/gistemp/tabledata_v3/GLB.Ts.txt}) and has been previously analyzed \citep{Yang_2014}.
-Identifying changes in climate patterns has become an urgent area of analysis \citep{Alley_2003}.
-Understanding when the underlying dynamics of global temperature pattern shifts can be very important in policy decision making.
-The top panel in Figure \ref{figGLSAT} shows the recorded global land surface air temperature.
+For an illustrative application we consider monthly global land surface air temperature anomaly with reference period 1951-1980 in 0.01 degrees Celsius from 1880 to 2018 (\url{https://data.giss.nasa.gov/gistemp/tabledata_v3/GLB.Ts.txt}).
+The urgency to detect sudden shifts in climate patterns has been growing amidst ongoing human-induced change.
 As shown, there are clear long term linear time trends underlying local annual trends in the data.
-Overall global temperature appear increasing over time; however, three features make standard changepoint analysis difficult.
+Overall global temperatures appear increasing over time; however, three features make standard changepoint analysis difficult.
 First, there exists seasonal fluctuation in the data, and these seem somewhat irregular.
 This implies the local trend is not flat but rather a smooth curve fluctuating through the months.
 Second, there is differing levels of variability over time.
 Third, there may be anomalies throughout the data as a result of certain global events.